gudiseva/stackedit/OTA-Ignite-Sept-2019/Session 14 - Risk and Position.md

 Complete order includes SETS.
 Last S is Size

 ## 2% Rule
-You will not loose more than 2% of your money in any trade
+You should not loose more than 2% of your money in any trade

 ## Position Size Planner
 New -> CASH -> Hourly Income -> Capital Allocation